 Figure 1 - Example flow for observing and notifying multiple Resources

-Step 1: The LwM2M Server sends the Write request to LwM2M Client to observe multiple resources which are included in the Resource ObserveLinks (/22/0/0).
+Step 1: The LwM2M Server sends the Write-Composite request to LwM2M Client to observe multiple resources which are included in the Resource ObserveLinks (/22/0/0).
 The payload in the request is an array of application/link-format CoRE Links.
 In this example, the payload includes Radio Signal Strength (/4/0/2) and Batter Level (/3/0/9) with their “lt” Attributes.

 …...